BergLab/CompNeuroCourse/intro.md

 It's made of 7 lessons covering all you need to know about python to complete our course.
 Each lesson consist of a **tutorial** and some simple **exercises**.
 The exercises are hosted online as notebooks so you can do them without installing anything on your computer.

+Before the course starts, you will need to open a [GitHub account](https://github.com/) and install [VSCode](https://code.visualstudio.com/download) as we will use to for live coding collaboration during the workshops.

 ### Set-up for coding